 They do this by understanding what type of risk appetite you have and how you might react to certain adverse scenarios.

 However, keep in mind if you’re starting out with a relatively small sum of a few thousand dollars and a modest monthly saving plan, don’t expect much in the way of service from the financial planning network.
 They won’t be too interested in securing your business.

-Assuming you want to do it yourself, you need to decide on what type of investments you want in your portfolio.
+Assuming you want to do it yourself, you need to decide on what type of other investments you want in your portfolio.